mvsanghvi/Lit-Review/Qual Project Ideas.md

 - KOs further down RLR pathway of intersected components with other PRRs
 	- To confirm activation of other PRR is not acting in compensatory manner through shared components
-- Over express RIG-I to simulate stimulation in foreign presence and look at read-out of somitogenesis
+- Over express RIG-I/Mavs to simulate stimulation in foreign presence and look at read-out of somitogenesis
+	- KO upstream of NF-κB (or constitutively active NF-κB) to simulate stimulation
 - Rescue experiment